CHURCH PLANTER BEST PRACTICES

-All female Teaching Elders (and female candidates for TE ordination) are invited to join us for an opportunity to connect, encourage, and pray for one another.
-Please note that this lunch is specifically designed and reserved for female Teaching Elders, Chaplains, and ordination candidates (not Ruling Elders).
+All female pastors and chaplains (female Teaching Elders and female candidates for TE ordination) are invited to join us for an opportunity to connect, encourage, and pray for one another.
+Please note that this lunch is not for female Ruling Elders but is specifically designed and reserved for female TEs and ordination candidates.

-Carolyn Poteet serves as Lead Pastor of Mt.
-Lebanon Presbyterian Church in Pittsburgh, Pennsylvania.
+Carolyn Poteet serves as Lead Pastor for Mt.
+Lebanon Evangelical Presbyterian Church in Pittsburgh, Pennsylvania.

 Organization: EPC World Outreach